Babra455/City-Hospital-Performance-Efficiency-Dashboard/README.md

 1. Open `City Hospital Dashboard.xlsx` in Excel (desktop recommended)
 2. Enable content (if prompted) to allow Pivot Tables and slicers to work
 3. Use slicers to filter for Age group, Day of the week , Medication type.
-4. Refer to `Presentation City Hospital Performance and Efficciency.pdf` for a summary of insights and recommended actions
+4. Refer to `Presentation City Hospital Performance and Efficiency.pdf` for a summary of insights and recommended actions